jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

         0 directories, 0 files

-    * If it is installed and there is something in the directory_, the terminal_ shows how they are related.
+    * If it is installed and there is something in the directory_, the terminal_ is your friend and shows how they are related.

   .. tab-item:: no WSL
     :sync: no_wsl